November 8, 2022

 Directors have a shared goal: to act in the best interest of the business and its shareholders.
 With that in mind, it’s crucial that the board is empowered to make decisions quickly and effectively.
-When there are 10 board members to contend with, that can become challenging.
+However, that doesn't mean that your chief executive officer needs to share the post with a chief financial officer, a chief operating officer, a vice president, a general counsel, a chief information officer… you get the picture.
+When there are 10 board members to contend with, a board meeting can become needlessly challenging.

-Some founders will opt for hiring more than less when it comes to directors, airing on the side of bringing in a broad variety of expertise across a span of fields.
+Some founders will opt for hiring more than less when it comes to directors, airing on the side of bringing in extensive experience across a span of fields.
 However, this often has the opposite effect, diluting the impact of your directors and instead making decisive action almost impossible.
 A good rule of thumb is to keep your board relatively small and, if you can help it, to keep the board to an odd number to ensure voting never comes to an impasse.

-While we’re on the topic of too many members on the board - many investors will seek a spot on the board to control their best interests.
-While this might be tempting, take the time to think about whether your investor is truly the best fit for your board, or whether they’re just one more bum on the seat you don’t need.
+While we’re on the topic of too many members on the board - many investors will seek a spot on the board to control their best interests, and, in the interest of investor relations, you may consider it.
+While this might be tempting, take the time to think about whether your investor is truly a good fit as a board member, or whether they’re just one more bum on the seat you don’t need.

-While having too many people on your board of directors is a problem - it’s also a glaring issue if your board lacks expertise.
-As the seat of strategy, governance, and decision-making, it’s important that the expertise of board members is an active asset to your business.
-Take the time to think about what your business needs.
+While having too many people on your board of directors is a problem - it’s also a glaring issue if a board member lacks expertise.
+As the seat of strategy, corporate governance, and decision-making, it’s important that the expertise of your board is an active asset to your business.
+Take the time to think about what a board member would need to truly support the business.
 This might include things like:

 While it can be tempting to simply hire friends, family, or loyal employees - it’s a danger to your business to hire them if they’re not the fit for the job.
 Populate your board with experienced decision-makers unafraid to shy away from hard truths, which brings us to…

 Honesty is a two-way street and this is particularly true of the success or failure of a board of directors.
-At times, for fear of failure, a founder might be tempted to withhold information from the board.
-Similarly, for fear of repercussion, the board might be tempted to avoid communicating issues with the business at large.
+At times, for fear of failure, a founder might be tempted to withhold information in board meetings.
+Similarly, for fear of repercussion, a director might be tempted to avoid communicating issues with either the founder or the business at large.

 Dishonesty and poor communication can be stifling for a business, triggering a long list of issues including,

 The list goes on.
-When it comes to interacting with, or running a board of directors, brushing things under the carpet is not a strategy - it’s a risk not worth taking.
+When it comes to interacting with, or running an executive board, brushing things under the carpet is not a strategy - it’s a risk not worth taking.